Thompson scores 2, Anderson stops 40; Sabres beat Kings 6-0

 The rout was on when Olofsson one-timed in Rasmus Asplund’s centering pass to make it 2-0 at the 9:56 mark, followed by Peterka completing a give-and-go on a 2-on-1 rush with Jack Quinn.

-The Kings were intent on cleaning up their defensive play, and neutralizing the NHL’s second-best scoring offense, after a sloppy outing in a 6-5 overtime loss at Columbus on Sunday.
-L.A. spent much of the first two periods with three men back, limiting the Sabres to just three shots in the first period.

-Despite being out-shot 16-3 in the first period, the Sabres did have one of the best scoring chances when Copley kicked out his left pad to stop Tuch’s tap-in attempt eight minutes in.
-The Sabres mustered 12 shots in the second period but failed to score, despite having a three-to-one edge in power-play chances.
+“I think we did a really good job.
+I thought we didn’t force really anything,” said Thompson, who a week ago scored five times in a 9-4 win at Columbus.
+“I thought we were patient, waited for the right time and waited for the right shot and it paid off.”

-The Kings’ best scoring chance through 40 minutes came late in the first period, when Gabriel Vilardi was set up alone to the left of the net but fanned on a shot that dribbled behind Anderson and rolled through the crease.
+The Kings’ best scoring chance came late in the first period, when Gabriel Vilardi was set up alone to the left of the net but fanned on a shot that dribbled behind Anderson and rolled through the crease.

 UP NEXT